spotify/scio/site/src/paradox/dev/Style-Guide.md

   }
 ```

-- For classes whose header doesn't fit in a single line and exceed the line line, align the next line and add a blank line after class header.
+- For classes whose header doesn't fit in a single line and exceed the line, align the next line and add a blank line after class header.

 ```scala
 class Foo(val param1: String,